petrussola/giphy-app-in-ts/README.md

 - List of trending GIFs upon loading.
 - Search feature.
-- Family safe option to filter out non G rated content.
+- Family safe option to filter out non-G rated content.
 - Button to load more items.
+- Skeleton card while gifs are being loaded.

 ## How to clone and run this app on your computer?